An Edible Mosaic™

 • Minced fresh parsley – an optional garnish that adds a pop of color and fresh flavor to the dish

-how to make spinach filling for braciole
+how to make spinach and cheese filling for Italian braciole

 1. Add 2 tablespoons oil to a large skillet over medium heat.
 Once hot, add the garlic and cook 30 seconds, stirring constantly.
 Stir in the spinach and cook until wilted, about 2 minutes, stirring frequently.
 Remove from the heat and cool.